CSCS cards through FASET

 The easy way to make an Eaves Bag

 Visitors to 3 Educations training centre are always shown how to create an Eaves Bag.
 Everyone understands it on the day.
 Not everyone understands it a few weeks later!
-We have launched a video that refreshes the memory banks!
+We have a video that refreshes the memory banks!
+Note: The video shows under rolling the excess from both sides evenly.
+You can also take NO excess from one side and ALL the excess from the other side-it’s up to you!
 Three important issues; tight border rope, tear drops closed off and no reliance upon individual meshes.
+There is no limit to length or depth of the bag.
+You could also look at the FASET Bulletin-27-Eaves-Bag

 Meshes are not strong